postlund/pyatv/docs/documentation/supported_features.md

 * Push Updates
 * Volume controls (volume level, set_volume, volume_up, volume_down)
 * One stream can be played at the time (second call raises {% include api i="exceptions.InvalidStateError" %})
-* If the device requires pairing, e.g. Apple TV 4 or later, the same pairing procedure and credentials as AirPlay is to be used.
-If AirPlay credentials are present, they will be used if no RAOP credentials are given.
+* If the device requires pairing, e.g. Apple TV 4 or later, pairing must be performed and credentials provided.
+AirPlay credentials obtained prior to version 0.8.2 are compatible, later versions require re-pairing specifically with RAOP.

 ### Limitations and notes

-* Metadata and push updates only reflect what pyatv is currently playing as there seems to not be possible to get current play state from an AirPlay receiver
+* Metadata and push updates only reflect what pyatv is currently playing as there seems to not be possible to get current play state from an AirPlay receiver (see next bullet for exceptions).
+* It is possible to obtain metadata in some cases by combining protocols, e.g. by pairing RAOP in conjunction with AirPlay or MRP for instance.
+On the HomePod, the AirPlay protocol will provide metadata by tunneling the MRP protocol.
 * Devices requiring password are only supported when using the RAOP protocol
 * Remote control commands does not work (except for volume_up and volume_down), e.g. play or pause {% include issue no="1068" %}